TiesBos/EquiTrends/README.md

 - Additionally, if `equiv_threshold_specified = FALSE`:
   - `minimum_equiv_threshold`: The minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be rejected for the bootstrap procedure.
+Note that if the minimum equivalence threshold exceeds 5 times the maximum absolute placebo coefficient, the minimum equivalence threshold is returned as `Inf`.

 The bootstrap for spherical errors with 1000 bootstrap iterations: